Theoretical Basis for a Solution to the Cosmological Constant Problem: The current situation

-The next step in our understanding of antiparticles was accomplished by Richard Feynman \cite{Feynman-1} (with a little help from St\"{u}ckelberg).
-What's interesting with Feynman's original approach is that it made clear the fact that we really \textit{choose} to exclude negative energy particles, but it also helped us understand what exactly it is that we mean by negative energy.
-Feynman recognized that it was a mistake to exclude the negative energy states because among other things it leads to an incomplete set of wave functions and it is not possible to represent an arbitrary function as an expansion in functions of an incomplete set.
-It also appeared that those energy states were required from a physical viewpoint because there were well defined predictions of probability transitions to those states and if they are excluded there would be contradictions with observations (if the theory is indeed right).
+The next step in our understanding of antiparticles was accomplished by Richard Feynman \cite{Feynman-1} (with a little help from John Wheeler and following Ernst St\"{u}ckelberg {St\"{u}ckelberg, Ernst}).
+What's interesting with Feynman's original approach is that it made clear the fact that we really \textit{choose} to exclude negative-energy particles, but it also helped us understand what exactly it is that we mean by negative energy.
+Feynman recognized that it was a mistake to exclude the negative energy states because among other things ``\textit{it leads to an incomplete set of wave functions} [and] \textit{it is not possible to represent an arbitrary function as an expansion in functions of an incomplete set}''.
+It also appeared that those energy states were required from a physical viewpoint because there were well-defined predictions of transition probabilities to those states and if they are excluded there would be contradictions with observations (if the theory is indeed right).
 This is actually the same argument that motivated Dirac to introduce antiparticles.
-Feynman's solution also involves antiparticles, but this time the negative energy states are not swept under the rug, they are rather considered as the states of particles propagating backwards in time.
-Feynman shows that an electron propagating backwards in time with negative energy but with unchanged electrical charge, would be equivalent from our overall, unidirectional time point of view to an electron with positive energy and reversed charge.
+Feynman's solution also involves antiparticles, but this time the negative energy states are not swept under the rug, they are rather considered to be the states of particles propagating backward in time.
+Feynman shows that an electron propagating backward in time with negative energy, but with unchanged electrical charge, would be equivalent from our overall, unidirectional-time point of view to an electron with positive energy and reversed charge.